Related resources -

 standard word list.
 Unusual spellings and proper nouns might be changed

 "Correct other mistyped words when possible" was active.
-This has been
+This was

 • For additional tips about